FINDING YOUR FLOW TOOLKIT

 Today we are moving towards that Long-Past (LP) dimension (which we will till and cultivate with great passion), but we are not quite there.
 It is one thing to gather feedback, another to measure results, and yet another to internalize and “own” the lessons of experience.

 This is known as “meta-cognition” or “thinking about thinking”—a powerful tool used in almost every educational and training context—and by anybody who is serious about performance—to maximize learning and deepen understanding.
 This is the essence of “action learning”—a personal process not dependent upon experts, but individual experience.
-John Dewey had it right: it is reflection that makes experience educational.
+John Dewey had it right: it is a reflection that makes experience educational.

 Answer this question honestly: